 We all know how liquid can mess up with our electronics upon contact; however, Microsoft is just doing the opposite.
 Microsoft’s employees are using liquid cooling to cool their data centers down.
+Apart from turn key industries, software majors like Microsoft are now using fluid/liquid to cool down systems that were previously considered prone to water damage.

 As computers become more powerful, the air cooling is getting less efficient, and the same goes for the data centers; hence Microsoft is using a specially engineered fluid from 3M, which is harmless to electronics.
 The liquid is engineered to boil at 122 degrees Fahrenheit which is 90 degrees lower than the boiling point of water.
 This temperature allows the CPU’s heat to be transferred into the fluid.
+It has nothing to do with a deep instinct agent or any compound.
+It is just chemically and technologically engineered water, where servers are submerged to achieve that perfect cooling.

 A condenser is also placed in the couch-shaped tank.
 It condenses all the vapors produced, which then fall back to the liquid hence making it a closed-loop system.